kifhan/kifhan/README.md

 [View project](https://github.com/multihack/multihack-web)

+#### Personal achievements

+- learn about CRDT, p2p, the tech knowledge of concurrency in collaborative interface.

 ### KihwanNet : a visual interface for building neural networks (2018)

 Creating a Neural Network with a visual interfaces.
 This is a project that I developed using HTML, javascript.
 The project features a visual interface for building neural networks.

 [View project](https://github.com/rellat/kihwannet)

+#### Personal achievements

+- lean about multi-perceptron theory and implements them on javacript
+- using html canvas, create intuitive gui.

 ## Skills